 Competencies help employees to:

-Competency Development Models group competencies applicable to specific workforce needs (e.g. Core, Leadership, Occupation and Job Specific).
+Competency Development Models group competencies applicable to specific workforce needs (e.g. Core, Leadership, Department, Occupation and Job Specific).

 CalHR has created Core and Leadership Competency Models that identify the knowledge, skills and behaviors that leaders need to be successful in their roles.
 Leaders are expected to have proficiency in all of the core and leadership competencies.